migtools/mig-controller/docs/scenarios/nfs-pv/README.md

   persistentVolumes:
   - name: pv2
     action: move
-[... save the resource after making this change ...]
+[... save changes to the MigPlan after making this change ...]

 # After selecting an action for each PV, the 'unsupported action' error should
 # be replaced by 'The migration plan is ready'.